 |Panasonic LX100 II||Y||stereo||mono||-||-||micro||2.0||Y||-||Y|

 It is notable that the A7S II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The FZ82 does not feature such a mic input.

-Both the FZ82 and the A7S II are recent models that are part of the current product line-up.
-The A7S II replaced the earlier Sony A7S, while the FZ82 followed on from the Panasonic FZ72.
+The FZ82 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Which of the two cameras – the Panasonic FZ82 or the Sony A7S II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (18 vs 12MP) with a 20% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - Faster burst: Shoots at higher frequency (10 vs 5 flaps/sec) to capture the decisive moment.